raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The Keepalive TLV is only used as a Response TLV in response messages replying to a Keepalive request message from the client.
-A Keepalive TLV MUST NOT be added as to other responses an Extra TLV.
+A Keepalive TLV MUST NOT be added as to other responses a Response Additional TLV.
 If the server wishes to update a client's Session Timeout values other than in response to a Keepalive request message from the client, then it does so by sending an unacknowledged Keepalive request message